goatgate/goatgate.github.io/content/projects/blake2s/index.md

 During each hash function run the internal state (h) either during initialization of the first block, or during initialisation on the last block, the value of the internal variable is calculated based on a set of per hash function run configuration parameters.
 These values are :
-kk, key byte length
+kk, key length in bytes
-nn
-ll
+nn, resulting hash length in bytes ll, total length of the data to be hashed
 In the software implementation, these are passed to the blake2s function when it is initially called.
 For our design given we cannot derive these from the input data, we also need a way to acquire these configuration parameters before the hash computation begins.

 As such, in parallel to the block data transfer packet exists a configuration parameter transfer packet.
 This packet is set over the same 8 bit data input interface and is differentiated from the data transfers by the state of the data mode pins.